liammagee/dissertation-lifecycle/README.md

 - Reseed templates only:
   - `fly ssh console -C "python manage.py reset_templates"`
 - Reseed and apply to all projects:
-  - `fly ssh console -C "python manage.py reset_templates --apply_core"`
+  - `fly ssh console -C "python manage.py reset_templates --apply-core"`
 - Caution: For a full data reset in production, you’ll need to drop/recreate the database used by `DATABASE_URL` and then run migrations.
 Only do this if you intend to wipe all data.

 ### Notifications & Scheduling